Brioche, the dough you never knew you had to know!!!

 Place dough in a bowl, cover and sit in a warm spot for 1 hour until doubled in size.

-In a small bowl combine the brown sugar and cinnamon.
+In a small bowl combine the brown sugar, cinnamon and melted butter.

 Preheat the oven to 180 C.

-Gently roll up the dough into a long sausage shape.
+Gently roll up the dough into a firm long sausage shape.

 Leave to prove for another 30 minutes